MattiSG/Watai/README.md

 License
 -------

-The code for this software is distributed under an LGPL license.
+The code for this software is distributed under an [AGPL license](http://www.gnu.org/licenses/agpl.html).
 That means you may use it to test any type of software, be it free or proprietary.
-But if you make any changes to the test engine itself (i.e. this library), you have to share them back with the community.
+But if you make any changes to the test engine itself (i.e. this library), even if it is not redistributed and provided only as a webservice, you have to share them back with the community.
 Sounds fair?  :)

 Contact the author if you have any specific need or question regarding licensing.